Skip to content

 • STAC API 1.0.0

-• OpenSearch with OGC EO, Geo, and Time extensions
+• OpenSearch (with support for EO, Geo, and Time queries)

 Prerequisites⚓︎